ETS-Android1/tsinghua_signal/README.md

 * Course ID: 86010053
 * Semester: Fall 2021

 My main contribution in the project centers around the remote end for data warehousinng, which was powered with Flask.
+Jiexin developed the prototype using Arduino.